microsoft/vscode-docs/docs/extensionAPI/activation-events.md

 # Activation Events - package.json

 Extensions are activated lazily in VS Code.
-As a result you need to provide VS Code with context as to when your extension should be activated.
+As a result, you need to provide VS Code with context as to when your extension should be activated.
 We support the following activation events:

 * [`onLanguage:${language}`](/docs/extensionAPI/activation-events.md#activationeventsonlanguage)
 * [`onCommand:${command}`](/docs/extensionAPI/activation-events.md#activationeventsoncommand)